Tritium-Launcher/Tritium-Launcher/README.md

 * Support custom Editor panes for specific file types or menus
 * Use LSPs for specific file types

-There is much more planned, check out the Project tab to see progress on specific things.
+There is much more planned, check out the [TODO Project](https://github.com/orgs/Tritium-Launcher/projects/1) to see current progress.